 Use the contact form or simply call us on:

-Book two IPL treatments together and receive the cheapest half price!
+Book two laser treatments together and receive the cheapest half price!

 We now have the most advanced tattoo removal laser to remove ALL tattoo colours!